 Can you do something better than that?
 Of course you can, there is always a

-connection.
-If any activity is detected you can call the pool
+happening on it.
+If any activity is detected, you can call the pool

 If you set up a similar check in your program, in case the database connection

-is temporarily lost, we cannot do anything for the thread which had taken
+is temporarily lost, we cannot do anything for the threads which had taken

 already a connection from the pool, but no other thread should be served a